ITI-Graduation-2025/ITIANS/README.md

 ITIANS is a full‑stack Next.js platform that connects graduates, mentors, and companies.
 It provides role‑based dashboards, real‑time chat, job postings and applications, profile management with file uploads, analytics, and push notifications.

-Account For test website as mentor islam.mohamed.alrfa3i@gmail.com pass:12345678
+Account for the test website as a mentor islam.mohamed.alrfa3i@gmail.com pass:12345678

-as freelancer :
+as a freelancer :
 wafaasamir1999@gmail.com
 pass:12345678

+as admin :
+Click on the button at the bottom right, the pass: 2070

 ### Key Features